Shams-Saniat/A-Barn-House-webpage-using-Tailwind-CSS/README.md

 - **Tailwind CSS**: The webpage is styled using Tailwind CSS, a utility-first CSS framework that allows for rapid and responsive design.

 ## How to Use
-1. Clone the repository: `git clone https://github.com/shams-saniat/Assignment-3.git`
+1. Clone the repository: `git clone https://github.com/Shams-Saniat/A-Barn-House-webpage-using-Tailwind-CSS`
-2. Navigate to the project directory: `cd Assignment-3`
+2. Navigate to the project directory: `cd A-Barn-House-webpage-using-Tailwind-CSS`
-3. Open `index.html` in your preferred web browser to view the webpage.
+3. Open `https://shams-saniat.github.io/A-Barn-House-webpage-using-Tailwind-CSS/` in your preferred web browser to view the webpage.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.